-The completed MyPi dimensions are similar to that of a Sega Game Gear: 9" x 5.5" x 1.5"
+The completed MyPi kit dimensions are similar to that of a Sega Game Gear: 9" x 5.5" x 1.5"

 This is a kit for kit builders

 Soldering is required to build a MyPi kit.
-A little surface mount (SMD) soldering is required but it isn't scary.
+A little surface mount (SMD) soldering is required but it is easier than you might think.
 The manual details an easy way to solder surface mount components using a traditional soldering iron.

 If you select a Raspberry Pi 3a+ option, we include a preconfigured micro SD card to make starting up your assembled MyPi as effortless as possible.
-Detailed instructions are provided in the MyPi manual for doing the software installation and configuration on your own if you choose to do the software configuration and install it yourself.
+Detailed instructions are provided in the MyPi kit manual for doing the software installation and configuration on your own if you choose to do the software configuration and install it yourself.

 The following is included to help you get started: